 If you choose not to contact your doctor “in case” it’s a heavy period, please DO contact them if you experience symptoms like heavy bleeding, passing clots or tissue, dizziness, or lightheadedness.

-If you are bleeding through a menstrual pad an hour (or more), please go to the nearest emergency room immediately.
+If you are bleeding through a menstrual pad per hour (or more), please go to the nearest emergency room immediately.

 Remember that I am not a medical doctor, and this informative information does not replace medical advice.
 I ALWAYS advise seeing your doctor if you even suspect a possible miscarriage.